Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 Disabling secure boot resolves this issue, but unless you are using another operating system with a boot issue, there is no need to change this setting.

 Secure Boot cannot be disabled on devices with ARM processors running operating systems such as Windows RT.
 This includes Windows based mobile devices and tablets that do have Intel CPU's.

 If you are a gamer and/or invested in over clocking your CPU, for example, your options are possibly limited depending on your system and the type of UEFI Firmware applied.

 Accessing the UEFI Firmware set up can be done in a multitude of ways.
-However the most common method in Windows 8.1 is outlined below, followed by a quick 1 minute video demonstrating these steps.
+However, the most common method is outlined below.

 If you find yourself here and are looking for information on traditional/legacy BIOS, take a look at the following BIOS tutorial series.